Which body-language mistakes should be avoided?

 – Provide examples, scenarios and tables to guide the reader

-Having introduced the concept of body language in Lesson 1 and explored the six most important tips for successful presentations in Lesson 2, this third and final lesson on the topic discusses the six most common pitfalls that students should do their best to avoid – particularly when presenting in academic contexts.
+Having introduced the concept of body language in Chapter 1 and explored the six most important tips for successful presentations in Chapter 2, this third and final chapter on the topic discusses the six most common pitfalls that students should do their best to avoid – particularly when presenting in academic contexts.
 Follow these twelve strategies and not only will your grades be likely to increase but your audience will hopefully be better engaged with both you and your content too.

 Six Pitfalls to Avoid